 GM: Fullers’ and Curtis’ bullets continue to whistle-splash harmlessly from above as the three brawlers converge on Meadows.
 Three on one is less ugly odds than five on one.
 The piscine Gangrel has no bullets to dodge this time, and looks as if she can maneuver far better in the water.
 Her reddish eyes all but boil as she tears into Green, her cruel claws puncturing the ex-SWAT’s lungs and ripping off wholesale strips of flesh from her breast.
 Caroline can’t see the ghoul’s face past all the red clouding—churning—the water, but Meadows roars as the yew stake finds purchase in her torso.

-Caroline: The Ventrue roars silently, breathlessly, underwater as her opponent turns her back on her, and it’s all the louder as she sees Green shredded, sees her blood cloud the water.
+Caroline: The Ventrue roars silently, breathlessly, underwater as her opponent turns her back on her.
+It’s all the louder as she sees Green shredded, sees her blood cloud the water.
 Her ghoul.
 Hers.
 This monster, this savage, cutting down the mouthy mercenary in her disdain for Caroline.
 Seemingly trying to take lives until the last moment of her unlife.
 The water slows her.
 Her wounds slow her.
 But not that much.
 She is still Caroline Malveaux, childe of Augusto Vidal, and she doesn’t hesitate in her vengeance.
 The broken sword lacks elegance, but its jagged tip presents opportunities.
 She drives it into Meadows’ back, sawing, slicing, ripping it through the red-eyed demon in the water.

 GM: As Green’s motionless body drifts through those too-red waters, the howling scourge rips into her remaining two opponents.
 There’s no grace to what she does—or what Caroline does back.
 No finesse.
 Not even any skill.